MicrosoftDocs/Viva/Viva/learning/reports.md

 ## Data refresh rate

 Daily Active Users (DAU) report data is updated daily.
-Data for all other reports is updated monthly on the third of every month.
+Data for all other reports is updated monthly on the third of every month in the GMT time zone.

 ## FAQ